CodingforMegan/13.8-Project-3-Smart-Delivery-Route-PlannerJungNgSanders/README.md

   Delivery to E: A -> D -> E
   Delivery to X: No Route
 ```
-- An instance of Graphs.
-- Boolean value True/False for route check
-- A sequence of vertex objects that compose the shortest route between the depot and delivery destination, alongside with travel distance or time
-- Visualized delivery network with matplotlib

-✅ A worked-out manual example using 4–6 city nodes

 ## 📄 Function Designs (refer to DESIGN.md)
 - ✅ Purpose: what the function accomplishes